Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 Please Note: This page discusses government fees and taxes, for attorneys’ fee click here.

 The Clark County Probate Court requires that all documents (except for original wills and certain other documents) be e-filed.
-This is usually done through Wiznet, a for-profit company, that charges $3.50 to file each document in addition to any court fees.
-(From February to August, 2010, the filing fee was $6.00 per document.)
-Documents may be e-filed at the Courthouse thereby by-passing the Wiznet charge; however, there are often long lines to do this.
-(At this time Clark County is the only one of Nevada's 17 counties to require that all probate filings be done by e-filing.
-Clark County's five biggest cities are Las Vegas, North Las Vegas, Boulder City, Henderson, and Mesquite.
-Washoe County, which contains the cities of Reno and Sparks, has an e-file system but is still allowing filing by mail.)
+This is usually done through Odyssey, a for-profit company, that charges $3.50 to file each document or set of documents filed simultaneously in the same case, in addition to any court fees.
+(Documents may be e-filed at the Courthouse thereby by-passing the Odyssey charge; however, there are often long lines to do this.
+(Clark and Washoe Counties are the only Nevada counties at this time to require e-filing for probate matters.)

-In addition, Court filing fees must be paid through Wiznet/Odessy using a credit card and Wiznet charges 3% on top of whatever fee the Court charges, if the fee is due when a document is filed and the filing is through Wiznet.
+In addition, Court filing fees must be paid through Odyssey using a credit card and Odyssey charges 3% on top of whatever fee the Court charges.
 Again, this 3% charge can be avoided by filing at the Courthouse and paying in cash or with an attorney's check.
 But this is a time consuming process.
 Also, for e-filing at the Courthouse, the lawyer or his or her employee must feed each page into the Courthouse's scanner, and then verify that all the exhibits got filed correctly and that the scanner didn't miss any pages.
 This process is more comfortably done in the office and comfort reduces the chances of making mistakes.
 For these reasons we almost always do our e-filing from our office.
 (Lawyers are supposed to be called first for the e-file at the courthouse line, but, of course, their employees get no such special treatment so there is no cost-effective way to beat the Wiznet e-filing charge.)